monssef12/FreeRTOS-UART/README.md

 # FreeRTOS UART Echo Example on STM32F4

 ## Overview
-This project demonstrates the use of FreeRTOS tasks and queues to implement a UART echo(receive what send) application on an STM32f4 microcontroller.
+This project demonstrates the use of FreeRTOS tasks and queues to implement a UART echo(send back what received) application on an STM32f4 microcontroller.
 It highlights how to handle UART communication in a multitasking environment and without relying on interrupts.

 ## Features
 - FreeRTOS-based multitasking with separate tasks for UART reception and transmission